CommE2E/comm/docs/dev_environment.md

 Start by downloading and installing [Android Studio](https://developer.android.com/studio/index.html) for your platform.
 When prompted to choose an installation type, select “Custom”.

-You'll be prompted to select a JDK installation.
-If your SDKMAN!-sourced JDK doesn't appear in the dropdown, you can find the absolute path to your installed JDK with the following command:
+You’ll be prompted to select a JDK installation.
+If your SDKMAN!-sourced JDK doesn’t appear in the dropdown, you can find the absolute path to your installed JDK with the following command:

 ```
 sdk home java 11.0.13-zulu